Trajectory Range Visibility: Introduction

-One of the interesting and recent applications of trajectory problems is not in spatial only but also in Spatio-temporal data.
+One of the interesting and recent applications of trajectory problems is not in spatial only but also in spatiotemporal data.
 Moreover, the advent of IoT and the rapid increase in hiring GPS-enabled devices are constantly generating a vast quantity of trajectory data.
 The main concern here is the entities moving in space over time~\cite{eades2020trajectory}.
 One can consider such movements as a sequence of \textit{time-stamped points} in $\mathbb{R}^d$, called trajectories.
 Thus, demand for a strong theory of trajectories and efficient algorithms naturally escalates.
 There are more applications of the latter field in, for instance, GIScience, databases, and in relatively further away fields such as meteorology and ecology.
-Usually, sources for this type of data include the movements of hurricanes~\cite{stohl1998computation}, animals~\cite{bovet1988spatial,calenge2009concept,gurarie2009novel}, traffic~\cite{li2010deriving} and even more~\cite{dodge2009revealing}.
+Usually, sources for this type of data include the movements of hurricanes~\cite{stohl1998computation}, animals~\cite{calenge2009concept,gurarie2009novel}, traffic~\cite{li2010deriving} and even more~\cite{dodge2009revealing}.
+Another study dealt with tracking an entire honey bee colony, including recovering 79 percent of bee trajectories from five observation hives over 5 min timespans~\cite{bozek2021markerless}.
+Also, the authors in~\cite{pane2021real} track microrobots in tissues using ultrasound phase analysis.
+Their work performs real-time tracks of the microrobot's positions along linear trajectories with a linear velocity of up to $1 \ {mm}/s$.
+Moreover, a UV sensor-based dual-axis solar tracking system, suggested in~\cite{jamroen2021novel}, offers the capability of following the sun's trajectory through daily and elevation angles.
+An exciting line of research is tracking the location of mobile devices in cellular networks outdoors~\cite{trogh2019outdoor}.
+The authors collected millions of parallel location estimations from over a million users in Belgium and processed them in real time.
+Their experiments are conducted with trajectories on foot, by bike, and by car.